Slash And Estranged Wife, Perla Ferrar, Continue Fight Over Divorce Details

 Ferrar is Slash’s second wife.
 He was previously married to Renée Suran from 1992 to 1997.
 The 53-year-old has been in a relationship with Meegan Hodges since 2015.

-The rock star is readying new album Living the Dream, from his Slash featuring Myles Kennedy & the Conspirators project, for a September 21 release.
+The rock star is readying a new album, Living the Dream, from his Slash featuring Myles Kennedy & the Conspirators project, for a September 21 release.
 The band will launch a short tour in mid-September.